bradgwest/paap/write/paper.md

 DCEC is an effective method for unsupervised clustering of fine art images.
-By learning a feature space while clustering, DCEC constructs artistically distinct clusters from strictly spatial properties of the image.
-Compared to previous methods for clustering artwork, which used engineered features, DCEC offers a new approach for discovering artistic similarities between paintings in a way that is independent from artist, genre, or medium.
+By learning a feature space while clustering, DCEC constructs artistically distinct clusters from endogenous properties of the image.
+Compared to previous methods for clustering artwork, which used engineered features, DCEC offers a new approach for discovering artistic similarities between artworks in a way that is independent of artist, genre, or medium.
 While this compelling, it is not without its drawbacks.
 DCEC, like other neural network methods, lacks interpretability, which can be especially frustrating in this context.
 An art expert employing DCEC for artwork similarity analysis would logically ask why two images are similar or dissimilar.
-DCEC's feature space is uninterpretable, leaving this question unanswered.
+DCEC's feature space is uninterpretable and the analyst must resort to tangential methods like pixel analysis to interpret the results.
 Using a more conventional, feature engineering approach, the art analyst could easily answer this question with simple tools, such as a similarity matrix.
 Compared to other unsupervised clustering methods, DCEC is computationally slow and expensive.
-On a relatively small dataset we needed to run this algorithm on a remote machine with special hardware.
+On a relatively small dataset we needed to run this algorithm on a remote machine with specialized hardware.
 This makes the model intimidating to employ, especially when tasked with training and tuning on a new dataset.
 Neural networks have been shown to be fragile, in the sense that a minor pertubation to an input, $x$, will result in a large change in the output.
 Future research should investigate DCEC's fragility; if small pertubations in the input images result in different cluster assignments, then the algorithm's usefulness is further reduced.
 Finally, DCEC cannot clsuter an image dataset for $k=1$.
 This further limits the usefulness of the algorithm as an analyst cannot explor the one cluster solution.

-DCEC is effective in automated detection of similarities in artwork structure between pieces.
+Yet, DCEC is effective in automated detection of similarities in artwork structure between pieces.
 In our opinion, it is most useful when employed in conjunction with more conventional methods for clustering, which incorporate artwork metadata and engineered features.